tenzir/tenzir/web/docs/tql2/operators/load_sqs.md

 serverless applications.
 The `load_sqs` operator reads bytes from messages of an SQS queue.

-The `sqs` connector uses long polling, which helps reduce your cost of using SQS by reducing the number of empty responses when there are no messages available to return in reply to a message request.
+The `load_sqs` operator uses long polling, which helps reduce your cost of using SQS by reducing the number of empty responses when there are no messages available to return in reply to a message request.
 Use the `poll_time` option to adjust the timeout.